-Grants expense and payable
+Grants Expense and Payable

 Contributions to others (or grants to others) are recognized as an expense in the period awarded with the offsetting grants payable recognized until paid by the Fund.
 The Fund has determined the administrative and trivial stipulations, such as routine reporting do not create an imposed condition that must be met prior to recognition.
-Grants payable was \$4,132,385 at June 30, 2023.
+Grants payable was \$3,529,898 and \$4,132,385 at June 30, 2024 and 2023, respectively.